glennswest/rhnsubscriptioncleanup/readme.md

 ## Notes
 This is a nice example of using json data in C, and using curl to do rest http calls.

+## Environment
+Assumes u have gcc installed.
+Tested on rhel and osx.